ab2k/pg-db-updater/README.md

 ## License

-Copyright (C) 2022 Andrey Bolshakov
+Copyright (C) 2022 Andrey Bolshakov.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or maybe any later version.
+This program is a free software and is licensed under GNU General Public License v3.0.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, [here it is](https://github.com/ab2k/pg-db-updater/blob/main/LICENSE).